MileTrack logo MileTrack Get Free Access

 Security & Trust

-The landing copy, the Security page, and the Privacy Policy now describe the same model: trip-route data stays local by default, while account and service operations are documented separately.
+The landing copy, the Security page, and the Privacy Policy describe the same model: trip history stays on your device by default, while explicit iPhone map or address actions can contact Apple services in real time.

 ● Local